People used to ask me to teach them how to start freelancing, and I always recommend the best articles I can find about the topic.

 Write about it.
 Put your mind to it like a man saving his first daughter’s life by writing an article.

-There is a reason Jon Morrow’s post, On Dying, gets tons of shares.
+There is a reason Jon Morrow’s post, On Dying, gets thousands of shares.

 Because that’s his story.
 It’s so powerful.